 Our team can provide consultancy to organisations on all aspects of the design, delivery and implementation of risk assessment policies and practices.
 We also conduct independent evaluations of organisations where violence levels are problematic.

 Our trainers and consultants are internationally recognised as experts in the field of violence risk assessment.
 They are approved trainers and several members of our team have authored one or more risk assessment manual.

-The annual Violence Risk Training Workshops are scheduled to take place between Tuesday 24th – Friday 27th March 2015.
-We will be providing seven courses over 5 days.
-Please see the workshops page for full information.
-Our experienced Trainers and Consultants are also available to visit your facility to train groups of 20-40 individuals.
+The Annual Violence Risk Training Workshops are also scheduled to take place between Tuesday 12th – Friday 15th April 2016.
+We will be providing four 2-day courses over four days.
+Please see the workshop page for full information and registration.
+Our experienced trainers and consultants are also available to visit your facility to train groups of up to 40 individuals.